-If you are unable or choose not to use a prosthesis at this time, your Healthcare Team will make sure that you have all the necessary equipment for your use at home and in the community to meet your rehabilitation goals.
+Whether you do or do not use a prosthesis, your Healthcare Team will work with you to make sure you have all the necessary equiptment to meet your rehabilitation goals at home and in the community.

 Much of the information you have already learned in the pre-prosthetic phase about care of your residual limb, pain control, conditioning your body, and how to cope with difficulties will be reviewed and reinforced during this phase.